varunyn/sonarQube_workshop/LabGuide200.md

 ## Objectives

-- Deploying the SonarQube server to the Compute Instance
+- Deploy the SonarQube server to the Compute Instance
-- Verifying the Server Deployment and run analysis
+- Verify the Server Deployment and run analysis
-- Creating issue ticket in DevCS.

 ## Required Artifacts